LegoWorks/pxt-easy-microbit-legoworks/README.md

-This extension was made to make easier the use of some Microbit funtions as Pin use or (in a future) serial connection or PID.
+This extension was made to make easier the use of some Microbit funtions as Pins use or (in a future) serial connection use or PID.

-You can import it and use some functionalities as:
+You can import this extension and use some functionalities as:

 - Manage digital pins.
-- Magane analog pins.
+- Manage analog pins.

 In a futures, we want to implement some other functionalities as.

-- PID implementations
+- PID configuration

 Made by LegoWorks.